chriskempson/netcrafter/README.md

     ./generate_static.sh

-This will export a static version of your website to a `static` directory.
+Provided your box has wget installed (slap your wrist if it doesn't), this will export a static version of your website to a `static` directory.
 You can now ssh, rsync, ftp, telnet your site up your server.

 Why not get a huge 1GB of ad-free hosting by grabbing a free account at [Neocities](https://neocities.org) and adding the following to the `./generate_static.sh` script

     neocities push $STATIC_DIR

 ## Writing Plugins
-To create a new plugin, just add a new directory with a name of your choosing to the plugins directory and create a new `plugin.php` file within.
-All you need to add now is some lovely code to your shiney new plugin. e.g. `plugins/years_since/plugin.php`.
+To create a new ~~quick and dirty PHP hack~~ beautifully authored plugin, just add a new directory with a name of your very own choosing to the plugins directory and create a new `plugin.php` file within.
+All you need to do now is add some lovely code to your shiny new plugin. e.g. a file called `plugins/years_since/plugin.php` might contain the following:

 ```php
 <?php